December 13, 2025

 Strategic Media List Building

 Generic media lists produce poor results.
 Successful digital PR requires targeted outreach to journalists who cover your industry and write for your ideal audience.
+A structured approach is explained in digital PR strategies that drive results.

 Research individual journalists by reading their recent articles and understanding their beat.
 Look for reporters who have covered similar topics or companies in your space.
 Social media platforms like Twitter offer direct access to journalists and insight into their interests.